zorzysty/confront/README.md

 ```

 ### Script src
-**It's strongly recommended to use ES6 Import instead of this**
+**It's strongly recommended to use ES6 Import as shown above instead of this**
-You can use ConFront by simply adding script tag to your HTML:
+You can use ConFront by adding script tag to your HTML:
 ```html
 <script src="./node_modules/confront/dist/confront.js"></script>
 ```